smitesht/design-patterns/abstract-factory/README.md

 - It is also called as factory of factories.
 - It encapsulates the creation of multiple related objects without exposing the instantiation logic to the client.

-## ABstract Factory pattern solves following problems
+## Abstract Factory pattern solves the following problems

-**1) Encapsulation of Object Creation:** It encapsulates the object creation logiv within a separate class or set of classes, abstracting it away from the client code.
-This allows the client code to work with abstract interfaces rather than concrete implementations, promoting loose coupling and making the system more flexible and easy to maintian.
+**1) Encapsulation of Object Creation:** It encapsulates the object creation logic within a separate class or set of classes, abstracting it away from the client code.
+This allows the client code to work with abstract interfaces rather than concrete implementations, promoting loose coupling and making the system more flexible and easy to maintain.

 **2) Dependency Inversion:** It promotes dependency inversion by allowing clients to depend on abstractions ( e.g. interfaces or abstract classes) rather than concrete implementations.